Hanna Diyab: Early life in Syria and journey to France

 Diyab was born to a Maronite Christian family in Aleppo, Ottoman Syria, around 1688 and lost his father while still in his teens.
 Working as a young man for French merchants in Syria, Diyab learned French and Italian; according to Galland, he also had a knowledge of Provençal and Turkish; it is also possible that, as a Maronite, he knew some Syriac.

 Diyab briefly joined a Maronite monastery on Mount Lebanon as a novice, but decided not to become a monk.
 As he proceeded home, around the beginning of 1707, he met the Frenchman Paul Lucas, who was on an expedition in search of antiquities on behalf of Louis XIV of France.
 Lucas invited Diyab to return with him to France, working as a servant, assistant and interpreter, suggesting that he might find work at the Royal Library in Paris.

-Leaving Aleppo in February 1707, they visited Egypt, Tripoli, Tunisia, Corsica, Livorno, Genoa and Marseille before reaching Paris early in 1708, where Diyab's stay culminated with his reception at Versailles by the king Louis XIV.
-Diyab was received with some excitement in Paris, partly because Lucas had him wear national dress and carry a cage containing two jerboas from Tunisia.
-After about two years, Diyab tired of seeking advancement and returned to Aleppo in 1710.
+Leaving Aleppo in February 1707, they visited Egypt, Tripoli, Tunisia, Corsica, Livorno, Genoa, and Marseille before reaching Paris early in 1708, where Diyab's stay culminated with his reception at Versailles by king Louis XIV.
+Diyab was received with some excitement in Paris, partly because Lucas had him wear national dress and carry a cage containing two jerboas from Tunis.
+After around two years, Diyab tired of seeking advancement and returned to Aleppo in 1710.